 These policies reflect changes adopted by the Faculty Senate on June 2, 1994 which were effective Autumn Quarter 1995-96.
 The deadlines described above follow the same pattern each quarter but, due to the varying lengths of Stanford's quarters, they may not always fall in exactly the week specified.
-Students should consult the Time Schedule for the deadline dates each term.
+Students should consult the Time Schedule or the University's academic calendar for the deadline dates each term.
 Other deadlines may apply in Law, Graduate Business, Medicine, and Summer Session.